seven-foot-two/turtle-time/README.md

 ## Data Exploration
 [Description of the data exploration (cleaning) phase of the project]

+During the data exploration (cleaning) phase of the project, the team performed the following actions to clean and transform the data as a preprocessing step for the machine learning model.

+### Converted data types
+Using methods such as `convert_dtypes` and `astype`, the team converted the data types of various columns as necessary for the analysis

+### Dropped non-beneficial columns
+Using methods such as `drop` and `loc`, along with conditional operators, the team dropped all columns that were non-beneficial to the analysis, or columns that might create unnecessary "noise" for the machine learning model

+### Created charts
+- [Red vs. Blue Win Rate]

+### Created buckets
+- [Age]
+- [Weight]
+- [Height]

 ## Database Integration
 [Description of the database integration?]